 Sumner studied at St. Lawrence University, earning his B.S. in Environmental Geology and serving as a leader of the outing club.
 He currently resides in Richmond, Vermont during the off-season.

 Ben Swan was born during the 1955 camp season, and he has been connected with Pine Island in some capacity ever since.
-He spent his childhood at Pine Island, as a camper then as a counselor.
+He spent his childhood at Pine Island, was a camper and then a counselor, and he ran the Pine Island Whitehead program for one summer.
 He continued as a member of Pine Island Camp's board of directors, returning to the staff in 1988 as assistant director.
 He assumed the post of director in 1990 and served in that capacity for thirty years.
-Since handing the helm to Sumner Ford, Ben has become Pine Island's director of operations.
-In this role he is responsible for the upkeep of Pine Island's boats, vehicles, and facilities on Great Pond, at Whitehead Light Station, and at Norridgewock.
-Ben continues to serve as editor of the Pine Needle and helps to raise funds for Pine Island.
-All of these activities allow him to stay in touch with generations of alumni.
+Since handing the helm to Sumner Ford, Ben has become Pine Island's executive director and continues to serve as editor of the Pine Needle.

 Ben's family's involvement with Pine Island Camp dates to 1908, when his grandfather purchased the fledgling institution, and he was the third generation of his family to serve as Pine Island's director.
 Ben has a B.A. in English from Washington & Lee University and an M.A. in English from the University of Virginia.
 He was a teacher at Episcopal High School in Alexandria, Virginia for several years before returning to Maine to work for Pine Island.